 Relevance, uniqueness, keywords, backlinks – these are the terms every SEO copywriter knows all too well.
-But there is much competing content out there, and it`s getting harder for copywriters to get noticed, much less appear on Google’s first page.
+But there is much-competing content out there, and it`s getting harder for copywriters to get noticed, much less to appear on Google’s first page.

 But before the analysis, you first have to write something.
 And there must be “tools” in your head to craft persuasive content that will get you: